wizzion/giver/README.md

 ```
 # Interested ?

-Also join the [@giver_eu Telegram group][https://t.me/giver_eu] to get info about future POODL airdrops and/or info about where & how You can pick up Your well-deserved bookz.
+Also join the [@giver_eu Telegram group](https://t.me/giver_eu) to get info about future POODL airdrops and/or info about where & how You can pick up Your well-deserved bookz.

+# P.S.
+WTF is POODL ?
+There is only one POODL.
+Unchained.
+Invisible.
+Pissing on all ledgers worthy of that name.